AbuAlbr/Technical-Documentation-Project1/README.md

 You could either use it on the GitHub website on any operating system that has a browser or download the program as a zip file and run it on your IDE compiler.

 ### Use it on the GitHub website
-1. Open the link of the [Bank System Simulation Bary Bank](https://github.com/AbuAlbr/Bank-System-Simulation-Bary-Bank) on GitHub.
+1. Open the link of the [Bank System Simulation](https://github.com/AbuAlbr/Bank-System-Simulation) on GitHub.

 2. Click the <kbd>**<> code**</kbd> button, and Select the ***Codespaces*** tab.